Motlakz/motlalepula/README.md

 Here are some of the technologies and tools I specialize in:

 - HTML5, CSS3, JavaScript
-- React.js, Vue.js
+- React.js, Next.js
-- Tailwind CSS, Bootstrap
+- Tailwind CSS, Shadcn UI
 - Git, GitHub
 - ... and more!